 I used Stirling Law a few years past for my conveyancing in Easton.
 Now, I need my files but the law firm has closed.
 What do I do?

 Do call the Solicitors Regulatory Authority (SRA) to assist in tracing your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
 You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Easton of the conveyancing firm of solicitors you previously instructed, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.

-Just had an offer accepted on a new build flat in Easton.
+I am buying a new build apartment in Easton.
 Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
-What sort of enquires would be asked in new build legal work.
+Can you give me some examples of some of the questions asked in new build conveyancing.

-Here is a sample of a few leasehold new build questions that you can expect your new-build leasehold conveyancing in Easton
+Set out below are examples of a selection of leasehold new build questions that you should expect your new-build leasehold conveyancing in Easton

 The Vendor must covenant to keep unoccupied units in good repair until long leases are granted therefore.
 Where service of notices and proceedings can be at the property demised please confirm that this can be amended to include simultaneous services at the Lessees’ solicitors’ offices where the Lessee from time to time is not resident in the UK - such solicitors may be varied by notice in writing to the Landlord from time to time but otherwise will be as previously specified.
 Forfeiture - bankruptcy or liquidation must not apply under this provision.
 The Lease must contain a provision on behalf of the Vendor to pay the service charges in respect of unoccupied units in order to ensure that all services can be provided.
 There must be mutual enforceability of lessee’s covenants.